rfo909/CFT/README.md

 # CFT ("ConfigTool")

-CFT is a terminal based Java application, for interactive automation of simple tasks, such as searching, moving files, checking logs.
+CFT is a shell-like terminal based Java app, and programming language.

+It was created for interactive automation of simple tasks, such as

+- searching source code files
+- searching multiple log files
+- file copy, rename, move
+- running all kinds of external programs
+- bulk copy files
+- date processing
+- sorting and reporting
+- starting and stopping services
+- making PowerShell remote commands manageable
+- creating configuration files
+- ...

 ## Introduction